-Originally from Chicago, Ken Karlic is a national award-winning artist, and paints in a style he refers to as sophisticated chaos.
-He paints with a sense of urgency, and passion, that is more about capturing the essence of a subject, rather than the specifics of any location.
-He is interested in expressing how something feels rather than how it looks, and in the sheer physicality of a subject captured in the sheer physicality of paint.
+Originally from Chicago, Ken Karlic is a national award-winning artist and paints in a style he refers to as sophisticated chaos.
+He paints with a sense of urgency and passion that is more about capturing the essence of a subject rather than the specifics of any location.
+He's interested in expressing how something feels rather than how it looks — in the sheer physicality of a subject or landscape captured in the sheer physicality of paint.
 Ken’s paintings have a basis in the representational, but often dissolve into varying levels of abstraction.
 No two paintings develop in the same way, as surprises are not only welcomed — but also invited — as marks, scratches, drips and splatters all become part of the final piece.